 The first set of equipment we bought were some leveling pads to put underneath our scissor jacks and tongue jack.
 While they don’t do much to help with the actual stabilization of things, they do help keep things on a level playing field and some places now actually require them.
+You should pick up two sets in total as you never know when you’ll need to use some to level your tires and others to decrease the distance between the ground and your scissor jacks.
 Another piece that has helped quite a bit were our starter RV wheel chocks.
 We call them our starter chocks because we plan on upgrading to better ones in the future, but they have made such a difference that we haven’t pulled the trigger on it just yet.

 Next, we bought some cinder blocks and some stabilizers which have made the biggest difference of all of the equipment we’ve had thus far.
 When the stabilizers are put in place, the RV becomes much easier to walk around in without making the other person sick or causing things to roll off of the counters.
-We had also picked up one of the Universal RV Stabilizers, which appeared to be great, but we accidentally broke it shortly after buying it by leaving it under the bumper and raising the tongue jack… whoops!
-We do plan on purchasing two more of them in the near future.
+We had also picked up two of the Universal RV Stabilizers, which we place one under the back bumper and the other right underneath the door.
+This gives you control along two different axis and helps cut down a lot on the sway.

 One thing we never thought about until we started seeing horror stories in Facebook groups was a surge protector for our power cord.
 It makes sense when you think about it and with Aaron’s tech background it was kind of surprising that even he didn’t think about it.
 While the surge benefits are obvious, the best part about the one we picked up is that we can see what kind of power issues may be waiting for us before we even plug in.
 One of the campsites we stayed at offered 50 amp service, but the connection was broken and our LED display let us know that.
 Luckily we were prepared for that because we had picked up a 50 amp -> 30 amp adapter.
 You won’t need this if you’re in a 30 amp rig, but there have been many times we’ve been able to stay at 30 amp sites because of this adapter.
 Just make sure you know what all of your equipment draws in terms of power so you don’t pop the breaker!